-I think we’ve all heard how essential it is to wash your face before bed to prevent clogged pores, blemishes and premature wrinkles, but it’s so hard to do when you’re tired.
-And store-bought face cleansing wipes are incredibly convenient, but the cost starts to add up if you use them every day.
-Plus – they’re not exactly eco-friendly either.
-So what options do we have?
-Well, my favorite to use are DIY makeup remover pads.
+I think we’ve all heard how essential it is to wash your face before bed to prevent clogged pores and premature wrinkles, but it’s so hard to do when you’re tired.
+And store-bought face cleansing wipes are incredibly convenient, but the cost adds up if you use them every day.
+Plus, they’re not exactly eco-friendly, either.

-You can make DIY makeup remover pads?!
+You can make DIY makeup remover wipes?!

 Yep!
-You can make your own makeup remover pads with a few ingredients you probably already have at home – seriously, they’re so easy.
+You can make your own makeup remover pads with a few ingredients you probably already have at home.
+Seriously, they’re so easy.
 With this gentle, water-based makeup remover and a few quilted cotton pads, you can drastically speed up your nightly face-washing ritual and save money in the process.

-Even conventional, disposable cotton rounds aren’t the best choice – it takes a lot of resources to grow cotton.
-To use all those resources for something that only gets used for 15 minutes doesn’t quite sit right with me – even if they are biodegradable.
+The unfortunate truth is that makeup remover wipes aren’t biodegradable or recyclable, and neither is their packaging.
+Even conventional disposable cotton rounds aren’t the best choice because it takes a lot of resources to grow cotton.
+To use all those resources for something that only gets used for 5 minutes doesn’t quite sit right with me, even if they are biodegradable.
 That’s why I opt for reusable cotton rounds since you can get a lot of uses out of them!